karlobaltazar9/nba_team_simulator_app/README.md

 # NBA Team Simulator App
-I created a webapp to simulate the win probability of any team
+I created a webapp to simulate the win probability of any teamm